tnishiox/kernelcare-playground/README.md

 This allows the system to become more robust, and all paching works up to this point have been achieved without the need to reboot the system.

-## Advanced demonstration using exploit
+## VI.
+Advanced demonstration using exploits
 Live Patching not only serves as a countermeasure against vulnerability scanners, but also actually prevents exploits, as it can be demonstrated by running the POC code of the CVE-2022-0847 as known as DirtyPipe.
 Note that this demonstration is not available in the managed system but it can be requested separately.

 * CVE-2022-0847 DirtyPipe Exploit (https://github.com/febinrev/dirtypipez-exploit)